 Great Cthulhu what a horribly awkward mess!

-The PROMETHEUS' amateur hour script is by Jon Spaihts (THE DARKEST HOUR) and Damon Lindelof (LOST [TV], COWBOYS VS. ALIENS) who apparently were more concerned with sticking to the very letter of the late Blake Snyder's SAVE THE CAT books than actually writing a good script.
+The PROMETHEUS' amateur hour script is by Jon Spaihts (THE DARKEST HOUR) and Damon Lindelof (LOST [TV], COWBOYS VS. ALIENS) who apparently were more concerned with sticking to the very letter of the late Blake Snyder's SAVE THE CAT books, than actually writing a good script - something Blake Snyder himself, never got around to doing.

-No character has any reasonable motivations for why they do the stupid things they do and all seem intent on destroying the mission for never explained reasons of their own.
+No character has any reasonable motivations for why they do the stupid things they do and all seem intent on suicidally destroying the mission for never explained reasons of their own.
 This isn't limited to the human characters, but to the aliens as well.
+Also, all of the times I've said "something" happened?
+Though we never know why that something is happening, it's never the same something because each time the result of that something is different.

 The visuals are as nice as you'd expect in a